 One thing to consider about man-made shelters is that they won’t attract and be used by all birds.

 Many wild birds will simply perch on a branch that provides some protection from the elements.

-They may also decide to use your shelter not only as a roosting spot, but a welcome place to build their nest to raise their young the next spring.
+They may also decide to use your shelter, not only as a roosting spot but as a welcome place to build their nest to raise their young the next spring.